FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of the embedded video from Youtube about Kalmar Stadsmission](doc/video.webp)

-A short video that shows some thing that Kalmar Stadsmission does to help the people in need.
+A short video that shows some things Kalmar Stadsmission does to help the people in need.

 #### Footer

 ![Screenshot of the footer of the page with symbols of Facebook, Instagram, a cart and an envelope](doc/footer-image.webp)

 It's located in all pages, making it possible to navigate to Kalmar Stadsmission's pages at Facebook, Instagram and Tradera.
 The last icon makes it possible for the user to send a email to Kalmar Stadsmission.
+All links open in a new tab.

 ### About